ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

     Make the following modifications to the file you downloaded:

-    Change the line that says *image: icr.io/ext/logdna-agent:stable* to instead specify an exact version you want to use, and pull it from `icr.io`.
-For example, *image: icr.io/ext/logdna-agent:2.1.9*.
-You should use an exact version in a highly regulated environment like IBM Cloud, and pull it from `icr.io` so that Vulnerability Advisor ensures compliance.
+    Change the line that says `image: icr.io/ext/logdna-agent:stable` to instead specify an exact version you want to use.
+For example, `image: icr.io/ext/logdna-agent:2.1.9`.
+You should use an exact version in a highly regulated environment like IBM Cloud.
     To see the available versions of the agent, use these commands:
     ```
     ibmcloud cr login